TimothyDelille/timothydelille.github.io/_content/stanford_cs329s_machine_learning_systems_design.md

 Majority of ML-related jobs are in productionizing ML as off-the-shelf models become more accessible and the "bigger, better" approach the research community is taking requires short-term business applications ($10+M in compute alone).

 ## Challenges in ML production
-* Data testing: is sample useful ?
+* Data testing: is sample useful?
 * Data and model versioning: see [DVC](https://github.com/iterative/dvc)
 * Monitoring for data-drift: see [Dessa](https://www.dessa.com/) (acquired by Square)
 * Data labeling: see [Snorkel](https://www.snorkel.org/)